whitneyburton/portfolios/students/1804-front/nick-dambrosio/20180607-nick-dambrosio-m1.markdown

 #comments
 Dogs!
 I didn't have nearly as hard of a time with static comp2 as I did with SC1 because I planned out the project beforehand.
 I knew I was going to use grid on the cards-section, and I knew I was going to do the project on Max Fund, the same shelter I got my dog at, so I was able to knock this out pretty early and focus entirely on 2DoBox paired project.

+#### (Static Comp 3)

 * [GitHub URL](https://github.com/imsteaky/nd-static-comp-challenge3-Refactor)
 * [Original Assignment](http://frontend.turing.io/projects/m1-static-comp-3.html)

 To build a static site based off a pre-existing design as a way to test out HTML / CSS.

 #comments
 Poor time management all around!
-I finished up ToDo Box pretty early and decided to sink all my remaining time into studying Mythical Creatures and prepare for thge DOM challenge. definitely a mistake that I paid for in the end as it wasn't as responsive as it should have been.
+I finished up ToDo Box pretty early and decided to sink all my remaining time into studying Mythical Creatures and prepare for the DOM challenge. definitely a mistake that I paid for in the end as it wasn't as responsive as it should have been.
 I revisted this within a few hours of turning it in (and taking a nap) and was able to refactor and clean it up using Grid.
 Much better the second time around.

+## C: Group Work & Projects

 #### (Linked List)